 What is dyslexia?

 Dyslexia is a learning difference that affects reading, writing and spelling.
+A new definition of dyslexia has recently been released, find out more here.

 Many people find that dyslexia brings all sorts of positive gifts, such as exceptional creativity, imagination, communication skills, problem-solving and the ability to think outside the box.